ykbhrn/project-2/README.md

 ##### News:

 The structure of the app was created using **React**.
 We used the *Browser Router, Switch, and Route* from the **React-router-dom** package to layout navigation paths for the app.
 I created the main Navbar and a sub-Navbar, available only under the news heading on the main navbar.
-We also decided to exclude navbar and footer from the home page meaning we had to import it, when necessary, rather than putting it in the App.js before the *switch and routes*
+We also decided to exclude navbar and footer from the home page meaning we had to import it, when necessary, rather than putting it in the App.js before the **switch and routes.**

 ![Screenshot of Paths](images/paths.png)